 communicate with suppliers, and organize procurement.
 After acquiring Effectplan, Egreement, Business Analyze, and Keyforce in 2020-2021, House of Control has expanded its scope.
-DinERP develops and sells SaaS applications for the users of IFS, a global Enterprise Resource Planning system.
-The solutions are mainly focused on purchasing processes, supplier and B2B customer communications, and travel, time and expense management.
-With a wider scope, House of Control seeks to expand its offering to the market by including valuable software for commercial management.
-The Chief Financial Officer of an organization constitutes the typical decision maker and customer.
+We now offer best-of-breed software for procurement, invoicing, supplier and customer communication, and budgeting and reporting.
+With a wider scope, House of Control seeks to expand its offering to the market by building an ecosystem around the Chief Financial Officer.
+The CFO of an organization constitutes the typical decision maker and customer.
 House of Control’s strong revenue growth is supported by a unique salesforce, and approximately 95 percent of sales are annual recurring revenues.

 The history in a nutshell